nyoon8360/capstone-project/LONIC Squad Detailed Plan and Checklist.md

 - Players are able to leave areas or search for pokemon
 - Players can trigger encounters by searching for pokemon in areas
 - Encounters select a random pokemon from the list of available pokemon in the area and allow players a chance to catch them by performing different available actions
+    - For balance purposes, pokemon's base catch rate is capped at 128 before applying action modifiers.
-    - The Throw Bait action reduces pokemon catch rate but lowers their chance to flee
+    - The Throw Bait action halves the pokemon's catch rate rounded down and halves their flee chance rounded down.
-    - The Throw Mud action increases pokemon catch rate but increases their chance to flee
+    - The Throw Mud action doubles pokemon catch rate rounded down and doubles their flee chance rounded down
-    - The Throw Pokeball action attempts to catch the pokemon using the current catch rate
+    - The Throw Pokeball action attempts to catch the pokemon using the current catch rate.
+A random number from 0 to 255 is generated and if it's equal to or below the final calculated catch rate then the pokemon is caught.
+If not then the pokemon escapes the ball.
+    - At the end of each turn, a random number from 0 to 255 is generated and if it's equal to or below the final calculated flee rate then the pokemon flees from the battle.
-    - The Run Away action ends the encounter without catching the pokemon and returns the player to the area option screen
+    - The Run Away action ends the encounter without catching the pokemon and returns the player to the area option screen.
+    - Final Catch Rate Formula: FLOOR(MIN(baseCatchRate, 128) * actionModifier * ballModifier)
+    - Final Flee Rate Formula: FLOOR(baseFleeRate * actionModifier)
+    - All rate calculations are rounded DOWN to the nearest integer

 ## Project Structure 🌳
 ![project file structure](./projectFileTree.png)

 ## Data 📚
 app_role
+- app_role_id: Unique role id
 - role_name: Name of the role

+user_role_assignment
+- app_role_id: Id of role to apply to user
+- app_user_id: Id of user to apply role to

 app_user
 - app_user_id: User unique id
-- role_name: The user’s role
 - username: User’s username for logging in
 - password: User’s password for logging in